 The shift in modern health care from disease-focused treatments to patient-specific ones is progressing at an increasingly rapid rate.
 Central to this is the ability to identify a patient’s unique markers to create individualized interventions.
 Technology on its own is powerless.
 It takes specialized health care professionals to harness its full potential for the patient.
 Medical radiation technologists (MRTs) and the rapidly-evolving technology they use are essential to this process.

 MRTs are the highly-educated professionals who operate CT and PET scanners, MRIs, X-rays, and other diagnostic imaging technologies, and who also provide lifesaving radiation therapy to patients with cancer.
-By definition, MRTs are front-line workers, both in terms of delivering quality care directly to patients and in leading
+By definition, MRTs are front-line workers, both in terms of delivering quality care directly to patients and in leading technological innovation.